linuxmint/aptkit/doc/source/dbus.rst

     *readonly*

-org.debian.apt.transaction --- The transaction interface
+org.debian.aptkit.transaction --- The transaction interface
 --------------------------------------------------------

 This is the main interface of a transaction object.
 It allows to control and monitor the transaction.
-Transactions are created by using the org.debian.apt interface of aptkit.
+Transactions are created by using the org.debian.aptkit interface of aptkit.

-The path of a transaction object consists of ``/org/debian/apt/transaction/`` and an unique identifier.
+The path of a transaction object consists of ``/org/debian/aptkit/transaction/`` and an unique identifier.

 Methods
 ^^^^^^^